prithvichouhan/golang-task/project2/readme.md

 #

 ## Description
-Script that reads text from a file, calls frequency-calculator service and gets top 10 word occurrences in text.
+Create script that reads text from a file, calls frequency-calculator service and gets top 10 word occurrences in text.

 ## Installation
 If you dont have a Golang setup, install go and setup the environment: